 However, most beauty experts find that BB creams and CC creams are quite similar in that they both offer coverage as well as skincare benefits.
 CC creams are a great choice for priming your skin and acting as a concealer, especially when you don’t want to wear a heavy makeup base.

 Works best with skin types: ageing, blemish-prone, sensitive, blemished, prone to redness.

 The most recent development in the alphabet cream trend is DD cream.
 Described as a hybrid between BB creams and CC creams, DD can stand for anything from ‘dynamic do-all’ to ‘daily defence’ and even ‘disguise and diminish’ depending on the beauty brand.
 Pitched as a ‘super cream’, DD creams are being developed into an anti-ageing product that aims to reduce the depth and appearance of wrinkles when used as part of a daily routine.

 What is EE Cream?

-With BB creams and CC creams offering such great benefits across both skincare and makeup, many are asking does this eliminate the need for foundation?
-In our opinion, foundation is still a relevant part of your makeup bag.
-Foundation is much more versatile in terms of colour and coverage.
-While BB and CC creams are great for quick on the go coverage, they can’t produce the same detailed coverage that foundation does.
+With BB creams and CC creams offering such great benefits across both skincare and makeup, many are asking if this eliminates the need for foundation?
+In our opinion, foundation is still a relevant part of your makeup bag as it is more versatile in terms of colour and coverage.
+While BB and CC creams are great for quick on-the-go coverage, they can’t produce the same full coverage that foundation does.

-Foundation can be layered and even mixed to produce an exact skin match whereas BB and CC creams are much less precise, and the same goes for concealer which can provide much more targeted colour correction.
-Many makeup artists actually choose to use a BB cream or CC cream as a primer or base on which to then work with foundation to create the desired finish.
+Foundation can be layered and even mixed to produce an exact skin match, whereas BB and CC creams are much less precise, and the same goes for concealer, which can provide much more targeted colour correction.
+Many makeup artists choose to use a BB cream or CC cream as a primer or base on which to then work with the foundation to create the desired finish.